sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 #### How can I enable fullscreen notifications only at certain times or for certain conditions?

+You can use the [Focus Filter](https://support.apple.com/en-gb/guide/mac-help/mchl613dc43f/mac) that comes with Dato to pause fullscreen notifications when in certain focus modes.

-This is a perfect use case for the built-in Shortcuts app.
+Alternatively, use the built-in Shortcuts app.
 You can use the `Set Fullscreen Notifications State` action provided by Dato to enable or disable fullscreen notifications.
 For example, to only enable fullscreen notifications during work hours, you will need to create two shortcuts.
 One to enable fullscreen notifications and one to disable it.
 You also need the [Shortery app](https://apps.apple.com/no/app/shortery/id1594183810?mt=12) to run the shortcuts at the correct times.
-The Shortery app is only a temporary requirement.
-It's almost certain that Apple will introduce automation for Shortcuts in macOS 14.

 #### How can I enable fullscreen notification only when a certain [Focus mode](https://support.apple.com/en-gb/guide/mac-help/mchl613dc43f/mac) is active?